Justinmemphis/boilerplate-project-urlshortener/Comments.md

 /*
 TO DO:
+11/16 -

+API seems to be working correctly for GET requests and POST requests.
+Already tried to run Free Code Camp tests once and they are not working.
+Will try again another day.

 11/14 -

 Haven't worked on it in a while.
 Picked it back up today.
 Looking at getting the routing correct when